 Heart And Soul

-There is a principle of life known that we call the soul.
+There is a principle of life that we call the soul.
 It is said to be the spiritual part of us, the spiritual nature of humanity.
-We see our souls being a part of us, yet we often regard them as distinct and discrete entities, just a small piece of who we are.
+We often regard the soul as a distinct and discrete entity, a small piece of who we are.
 For ages man has wondered as to the location of the soul, and it is often associated with the mind, that place where thoughts and ideas are said to arise from, and more often associated with the heart, that place where love and compassion are said to arise from.
 It would be interesting to imagine that our souls are present in both our hearts and our minds, and more.
 It would be interesting to imagine that we are wholly our souls and are souls are wholly us, the only distinction being that our souls are that aspect of us that is forever untroubled.

 We may sometimes worry about this part of us that is the soul; what will happen to it when the body goes?
 If we die before we wake, which direction will it take?
 We may worry about our souls but our souls, being untroubled, do not worry about anything.
 They are just fine, so at some level, some fundamental level, perhaps that of the heart, so must we be.

 When we are down, we may say that our hearts and minds are troubled, troubled down to our very souls.
-But aware, as we are, that our souls are by their nature, untroubled, maybe it is our souls that we should look towards for comfort and uplifting, becoming alive to all that untroubledness.
+But being aware, as we are, that our souls are by their nature, untroubled, maybe it is our souls that we should look towards for comfort and uplifting, becoming alive to all that untroubledness.
 Yes, we can imagine that we are our souls and our souls are us, and that our souls are trouble free, for how could we imagine otherwise when we see the soul's powerful connection to the infinitely untroubled Spirit.

 Soul And Spirit